 In high school, lesson plans tend to be more advanced and require thorough preparation.
 You need to think of a strategy to explain complex concepts in a simple manner.
 In the high school lesson plan example below, the teacher has included a section for indicators of skill.

 Indicators of skill are a great way to measure your students’ understanding of a topic and can be used to help inform your planning and teaching.
 Add two or three skill indicators into your lesson plans to ensure you know how to identify which students may need additional support from you in teaching.
+For example, you could use a math tutoring session as a skill indicator by assessing students’ ability to solve problems independently.
+These indicators also help in planning targeted interventions, such as personalized math tutoring for students who struggle with advanced topics.

 You can also scroll back to the Math lesson plans section for more ideas on high school lesson plan templates.